mhavey/marklogic/uml2es/examples/hrexcel/README.md

 gradle -PenvironmentName=local -i loadUML

 Confirm:
-- Content DB now has, in addition to the document created in the previous step, the following documents
+- Content DB now has, in addition to the documents created in the previous step, the following documents
-	* /xmi2es/es/DHFEmployeeSample.json	 - UML-originated Entity Services Model
+	* /xmi2es/es/DHFEmployeeSample.json	 - the ES model from the UML
-	* /xmi2es/extension/DHFEmployeeSample.ttl - UML extended model as semantic triples (Turtle format)
+	* /xmi2es/extension/DHFEmployeeSample.ttl - the extended ES model from the UML
-	* /xmi2es/extension/DHFEmployeeSample.txt - UML extended model described textually
-	* /xmi2es/findings/DHFEmployeeSample.xml - Findings while converting to Entity Services.
-Should be no problems.
-	* /xmi2es/gen/DHFEmployeeSample.txt - Generated code for DHF
-	* /xmi2es/intermediate/DHFEmployeeSample.xml - XMI/ES intermediate form
+	* /xmi2es/findings/DHFEmployeeSample.xml - findings during the transform of the UML.
-	* /xmi2es/xmi/DHFEmployeeSample.xml - XMI form of UML model
+	* /xmi2es/xmi/DHFEmployeeSample.xml - the original UML model in XMI form.

+Check the /xmi2es/findings/DHFEmployeeSample.xml file.
+This indicates whether there were any issues during the transform.
+Verify there are none.

 ## Check Model Differences
 In Query Console, import XMI2ESExcel.xml workspace.
 In the tab entitled Check Diff, run to confirm the Excel- and UML-based models are the same.